-Vivitrol (Naltroxene) is an injectable drug that Alkermes developed in partnership with Cephalon as treatment for alcohol abuse and dependence.
+Vivitrol (Naltrexone) is an injectable drug that Alkermes developed in partnership with Cephalon as a treatment for alcohol abuse and dependence.
 In a mutual decision by the two companies, the collaboration for the promotion and commercialization of the product was dissolved effective November 26 of this year.
 According to the termination agreement, Cephalon will no longer be responsible for the promotion and sale of the medication in the US.

 In a statement released by Alkermes, Cephalon is to pay the company “$11 million to cover expected losses on the drug for the next year.
 Alkermes will pay Cephalon $16 million for equipment to manufacture the drug.”

 In a statement released by the company, Cephalon Chief Executive Frank Baldino Jr said, “We have a lot of opportunities on our plate and cannot give Vivitrol the focus it deserves.
 Alkermes will be able to provide the necessary attention to this important product and we will work closely with them during this transition period to ensure that patients and physicians continue to have access to this important medication.”